-'Net Asset Value' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Net Asset Value' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Net Asset Value refers to a mutual fund and its per share value.
 It is also known by its acronym NAV.
 Exchange traded funds, or ETFs, can also be referenced by the NAV.
 These values which the companies themselves compute for investors only provide a snap shot of the NAV at a particular time and date.
 In either security type, the fund’s per share dollar value arises from the aggregate value of every security within its portfolio minus any liabilities the fund may owe.
 Finally this is expressed over the total number of outstanding shares in order to arrive at the shares’ ultimate NAV.